 How to Build Credit in 8 Simple Steps

 Building credit from scratch doesn’t have to be difficult.
 The best way to build credit is to open a credit card, preferably one with no annual fee, and use it responsibly.
-That means paying your bill on time every month you decide to use the card or simply locking it in a drawer.
+That means paying your bill on time every month or simply locking it in a drawer.
 Just having an open line of credit that is in good standing will help you build credit.

 But a clean financial slate is a double-edged sword.
 You could shed months, or even years, off your credit-building timeline and save thousands of dollars if you make the right moves.
 Or you could quickly find yourself with bad credit if you act irresponsibly.

-Taking the following steps will help you keep the good ship credit score sailing in the right direction.
-Just think of them as your treasure map, and enjoy the journey.
+Taking the following steps will help you keep the good credit-score ship sailing in the right direction.

 1. Check Your Credit Report

-It’s a good idea to get in the habit of regularly reviewing your credit report, anyway.
-But it’s especially important to give it a look early on, just to confirm that your biographical information is correct and there are no signs of identity theft.
+Regularly reviewing your credit report is a good habit to get into.
+But it’s especially important to give it a look early on just to confirm that your biographical information is correct and there are no signs of identity theft.
 You might even find that you’ve already built a bit of credit – from being an authorized user on a family member’s credit card, for example.

 The contents of our major credit reports also serve as the basis for all credit scores.
 So your rating will only ever be as good as your report is.
-However, you’re unlikely to even have a credit score at this point if you’ve yet to open your first line of credit.
+However, you’re unlikely to even have a credit score if you’ve yet to open your first line of credit.